wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

 Upgrading Elastic Stack from 7.x to 7.y
 =======================================

-The process of upgrading Elastic Stack must be done in each node of the cluster, one at a time, otherwise, the cluster may become corrupt.
+In case of having more than one Elasticsearch nodes, the process of upgrading Elastic Stack must be done in each node of the cluster, one at a time, otherwise, the cluster may become corrupt.

 Prepare the Elastic Stack
 -------------------------